 - Students may appeal the school/department-level response by submitting a written statement to the Office of the Provost.

-Appeals initiated more than one semester following the time that the dispute arose will not be considered.
+Appeals initiated more than one semester after the grade was assigned will not be considered.